StevenRKerr/personal_website/_posts/2022-01-17-What is vaccine effectiveness.md

 <h3>  Why so many different measures of vaccine effectiveness? </h3>

 At first glance, it might seem odd that we use so many different measures of vaccine effectivenss, especially given that under many circumstances they are approximately equal.
 Why not just one?
-The answer that there are a number of statistical models/techniques that can be used to try and estimate vaccine effectiveness, and they each have various merits depending on the assumptions one thinks are reasonable to make, and the data that one has available.
+The answer is that there are a number of statistical models/techniques that can be used to try and estimate vaccine effectiveness, and they each have various merits depending on the assumptions one thinks are reasonable to make, and the data that one has available.

 <h3>  What does it mean? </h3>

 That's a fine question.
-I believe that many people, when reading a headline of e.g. 90% effectiveness, will take that to mean something like "there is a 90% chance the vaccine will prevent me from getting COVID".
+I believe that many people, when reading a headline of e.g. \\( 90 \% \\) effectiveness, will take that to mean something like "there is a \\( 90 \% \\) chance the vaccine will prevent me from getting COVID".
 Which is of course, not at all what it means.

 A more sophisticated take would be "The vaccine will reduce my chances of catching COVID by a factor of 20".
 This is better, but still not quite right.
 The main issue is that it lacks a time horizon.
 What period of time does this statement apply to?